danjac/django-saas-starter/README.md

-This is an opinionated Django cookie cutter template.
+This is an opinionated Django cookiecutter template.
 I use this template for quick MVPs, prototypes and side projects that may grow over time if they gain traction, so solid foundations based on tried-and-tested solutions are important.

-For a more configurable and complete cookiecutter, I recommend https://github.com/pydanny/cookiecutter-django.
+For a more configurable and complete starter template, I recommend https://github.com/pydanny/cookiecutter-django.

 It is assumed that you have basic familiarity with Django, Heroku and AWS.